About

 Chairperson’s Message

-As always, my heartfelt thanks to everyone on our outstanding board and our wonderful community of supporters and friends
+As always, my heartfelt thanks to everyone on our outstanding board and our wonderful community of supporters and friends.

-Please mark your calendar for our Award Dinner on Sunday, April 27, 2025, and our Golf Outing on Monday, June 23, 2025.
+Please mark your calendar for the Annual Award Celebration on Sunday, April 26, 2026 and the Annual Golf Outing on Monday, June 22, 2026 at The Evans at Canal Shores golf course.

 About Warren “Billy” Cherry